webgptorg/promptbook/samples/templates/50-nesting.report.md

 ### Result

 ```
-The cat is a domesticated feline that enjoys lounging in the sun.
+My cat is a mischievous feline who loves to play with yarn.
 ```

 ## Make a document